MarwanElKhodary/CLICKIN/README.md

 # simpleSRE

-A simple project aimed at learning the basics of SRE
+A simple project aimed at learning the basics of Site Reliability Engineering